Adjournment Debate - Mining Industry

 Mr REPACHOLI (Hunter) (19:45):

 The Minerals Council of Australia has just released the full report for the New South Wales mining expenditure impact survey for 2021-22.
-I'm proud to inform the House that mining is alive and thriving, with the report showing that the mining industry contributed a record $16.7 billion across the state, while also supporting 30,981 jobs and 6,833 businesses.
-It has been shown time and time again that when our economy is going through a hard time it is the mining industry plays a large role in helping us to pull through.
-And it is no different this time round with the industry providing a record $6 billion in royalties, which is a $2 billion increase from the original New South Wales Treasury budget forecast.
-Thank goodness for mining.
+I'm proud to inform the House that mining is alive and thriving, with the report showing that the mining industry contributed a record 6 billion in royalties, which is a 6.3 billion into the Hunter economy.
+This is another element of the industry which has grown, with this number being 6 billion.

-Miners in the Hunter receive over $1.6 billion in wages and salaries.
-That is $1.6 billion that's gone towards helping families to put food on the table and pay their mortgages.
+Miners in the Hunter receive over 1.6 billion that's gone towards helping families to put food on the table and pay their mortgages.
 This is the money which is earned by locals in the Hunter and much of it will have gone straight back into local businesses in the Hunter, helping to support the local industries and sectors in my electorate.
-There was also $4.6 billion which was spent on goods and services from over 3,000 mining supply businesses in the Hunter.
+There was also 6.3 billion that it contributed to our economy over the last year makes up almost 30 per cent of the Hunter's gross regional product.

 While there is no way to tell what the mining sector will look like in decades to come, one thing is for certain: the mining sector in the Hunter today is strong.
 And, as the result of this survey shows, over the past year mining in the Hunter has continued to grow.
 The New South Wales Minerals Council CEO Stephen Galilee said: